SPhillips1337/AI_interview_assistant/README.md

-# Interview Assistant
+# AI Research Assistant

-A responsive web application that acts as an interview assistant.
+A responsive web application that acts as an AI research assistant.
 It takes spoken or typed input, sends it to a large language model (LLM) like Ollama or OpenAI, and displays the response with full markdown formatting.
 The application features a modern three-column layout with topic navigation, persistent conversation memory, and comprehensive reporting capabilities.

 ## Features